luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 type Func = (foo: number, bar: number) -> ()
 ```

+The existing implementation of parameters in function types does not carry functional meaning.
+People seem to understand how this works already, though we could more thoroughly assess this for concrete feedback.

-In particular, it is established convention that Luau does not rearrange the contents of lists bounded by parentheses, even when list items are named:
+Users might think that names override argument position, but it is established convention that Luau does not rearrange the contents of lists bounded by parentheses, even when list items are named:

 ```Lua
 local function poem(red: number, blue: number)